raspberrypi/documentation/linux/kernel/building.md

 $ git clone https://github.com/raspberrypi/tools
 ```

 You can then copy the toolchain to a common location such as `/tools/arm-bcm2708/gcc-linaro-arm-linux-gnueabihf-raspbian`, and add `/tools/arm-bcm2708/gcc-linaro-arm-linux-gnueabihf-raspbian/bin` to your $PATH in the .bashrc in your home directory.
+For 64bit, use /tools/arm-bcm2708/gcc-linaro-arm-linux-gnueabihf-raspbian-x64/bin.
 While this step is not strictly necessary, it does make it easier for later command lines!

 ### Get sources